0xmohitsen/fileverse_task/README.md

 ```bash
 node index.js --url=<URL>
 ```

+## Example

+- Example of how to use the script with a specific URL.
 - Replace <URL> with the URL of the webpage you want to scrape.

-## Example

-- example of how to use the script with a specific URL:

 ```bash
 node index.js --url=https://example.com